 Detailed technical specifications for the Nikon D7000 are available on Nikonusa.com.

 The most exciting new change for a gear-head like me, is the more powerful Expeed 2 camera processor, along with the new 16.2 MP (megapixel) high-resolution camera sensor.
 Although I prefer better image quality over a higher number of pixels, the jump from 12 MP to 16 MP is certainly good for folks like me who are into landscape and wildlife photography.
-Higher resolution sensor means larger prints and more cropping opportunities when photographing wildlife.
-Nikon has been quite successful in keeping high ISO noise amounts low, while keeping image quality standards high in their latest generation DSLRs with more megapixels.
-With a 4 megapixel jump, does the Nikon D7000 keep up with image quality of the 12 MP Nikon D90?
-The answer is in page 2 of this review, where you will find a detailed comparison between the Nikon D7000, D90, D3100 and D700.
+A higher resolution sensor means larger prints and more cropping opportunities when photographing wildlife.
+Nikon has been quite successful in keeping high ISO noise amounts low while keeping image quality standards high in their latest generation DSLRs with more megapixels.
+With a 4 megapixel jump, does the Nikon D7000 keep up with the image quality of the 12 MP Nikon D90?
+The answer is further down in this review, where you will find a detailed comparison between the Nikon D7000, D90, D3100, and D700.
 In short, the Nikon D7000 is Nikon’s best DX sensor thus far.

 Now it is a different story if you are getting stuck pixels at low ISOs and fast shutter speeds – that should not normally happen or if the number of these bad pixels is unusually high.
 If you shoot in JPEG and you are annoyed by this, simply send the camera back to Nikon and they will remap those pixels for you.
 But be warned – your camera will eventually develop more of those bad pixels overtime.
 One more thing to note – hot pixels show up a lot more in hot environments.
 Try taking a long exposure shot after shooting a long video and I guarantee that you will see plenty of those hot pixels.
 So stop worrying about those darn pixels!
 You can’t see any in my images that I post here, can you?
 Shoot in RAW and let the software deal with bad pixels.
 You should be worried about sensor dust more than hot pixels.